Sea of Green, usually abbreviated “SOG,” is a method of growing marijuana that forces flowering at a young age.

 Growing cannabis under artificial light means that you need to make use of that light more efficiently.
 This is because you’re paying the electricity bill, but also because you want to get the most out of your plants.

-Many grow rooms are set up to light plants from above.
+Many indoor cannabis grow room setups are set up to light plants from above.
 With this system, the upper leaves and branches cast a shadow on the lower sections, meaning that there is always part of the plant that’s not receiving as much light.

 The SOG technique is especially useful with large quantities of cuttings from a cloned marijuana plant.